 You should discuss your malaria prevention strategy with your doctor.
 The decision about what you will do about malaria is one you must make yourself.
-If you decide to take antimalaria medication, follow the instructions from your physician carefully.
+If you decide to take anti-malaria medication, follow the instructions from your physician carefully.
 Many anti-malaria medications can have serious side-effects.
 Remember that malaria is rarely acquired if you've taken the proper precautions.
-The best way to avoid malaria is to avoid getting bitten by mosquitoes!
+Malaria is transmitted by infected mosquitoes.
+So the best way to avoid malaria is to avoid getting bitten by them!